Nationals’ rebuild takes another step forward as Keibert Ruiz debuts in a loss to the Phillies

 Ruiz’s arrival, though, was the bright spot at the end of a tough month.
 After the trade, he spent 20 games with the Class AAA Rochester Red Wings.
 Since May, in 72 games at that level in the Nationals and Dodgers organizations, the switch hitter had a .993 on-base-plus-slugging percentage with 21 homers.
 He punched two in back-to-back games for the Red Wings.
 He was ready for the leap.

+“I felt like we threw a lot of fastballs and then we did better in the third inning,” Ruiz said of his and Gray’s night.
+“And hitting feels good, too.
+Chasing a little bit, that pitch up and in.
+I just need to get better with that.”

-The Nationals then committed to starting Ruiz behind the plate most days.
-Catcher Tres Barrera, 26, was optioned to Rochester to make room on the active roster.
-Riley Adams, another catcher acquired at the deadline, will be Ruiz’s backup in September.
+As expected, the Nationals have committed to starting Ruiz behind the plate most days.
+Barrera was optioned to Rochester to make room on the active roster.
+Adams, another catcher acquired at the deadline, will be Ruiz’s backup in September.
 That means Ruiz will have to speed-learn a new rotation and a new bullpen while trying to solve major league pitchers he has never faced.

 That’s a lot to put on young shoulders.
 And how he responds, both now and later, will help determine the timeline of the organization’s rebuild.
 When Ruiz met Dave Martinez on Monday, sitting in the manager’s office, Martinez offered his vision of a two-way street.